Few of Rome's many museums can boast a cafe, but the Museo Atelier Canova Tadolini, in Via del Babuino, actually doubles up as one!

 The studio now functions as a cafe-cum-museum, and customers are welcome to explore its many nooks and crannies, crammed with models and casts.

-The marble statue of St. Paul (1838), in St. Peter's Square, is probably the most public of Adamo Tadolini's sculptures.
+The marble statue of St. Paul (1838), in Piazza San Pietro (St Peter's Square), is probably the most public of Adamo Tadolini's sculptures.